godotengine/godot-docs/getting_started/step_by_step/signals.rst

 Head back to the 2D workspace.
 You can either click the "2D" text at the top of the window or press :kbd:`Ctrl + F1` (:kbd:`Alt + 1` on macOS).

-In the Scene dock, right-click on the Sprite node and add a new node.
+In the Scene dock, right-click on the Sprite node and add a new child node.
 Search for Timer and add the corresponding node.
 Your scene should now look like this.

 .. image:: img/signals_15_scene_tree.png